Key Points

 Flash memory - USB stick

-USB stick being repaired by repairman.
-USB sticks are one of the applications of flash memory.
+USB sticks, like this one that’s being repaired, are one of the applications of flash memory.
 Image: iStock

 Flash Memory: A Brief History